-HUNGER FREE AMERICA –founded in 1983 and formerly called the New York City Coalition against Hunger – is a 501c3 nonprofit group building a bold, grass-roots, non-partisan membership movement in all 50 states to enact the policies and programs necessary to end domestic hunger and ensure that all Americans have sufficient access to nutritious food.
+Hunger Free AmericaTM (formerly known as the New York City Coalition Against Hunger) is a nonpartisan, national nonprofit organization building the movement to enact the policies and programs needed to end domestic hunger and ensure that all Americans have sufficient access to nutritious food.

 Since our founding in 1983, we have been an effective champion in the fight for economic, racial, and food justice.
 As a leading research and advocacy organization, we work to implement innovative yet practical solutions to hunger.
 We work to address the root causes of hunger and engage Americans of all backgrounds in the fight to ensure that our society provides living wage jobs and an adequate government nutrition safety net.
 By working to end hunger through government policy instead of charity, we know that change is within reach.

 "The work that NYCCAH does to fight against food insecurity is so important to our communities, and I am proud to have partnered with them over the years to help protect vital food benefits and ensure families at risk have access to food.
 Hunger Free America will continue NYCCAH's legacy by pushing for innovative, effective ways to end hunger, like the new hunger volunteer website and the hunger hotline.
 I look forward to working with Hunger Free America to help families in New York and across the country put food on the table." - U.S. Senator Kirsten Gillibrand